Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 |   +-- your-twitch-username.pkl
 ```

+## Windows
+Other users have find multiple problems on Windows my suggestion are:
+ - Stop use Windows :stuck_out_tongue_closed_eyes:
+ - Suppress the emoji in logs with `logger_settings=LoggerSettings(emoji=False)`
+ - Download the geckodriver from here: https://github.com/mozilla/geckodriver/releases/ and extract in the same folder of this project.
+For other issue with geckodriver just googling: https://stackoverflow.com/questions/40208051/selenium-using-python-geckodriver-executable-needs-to-be-in-path

 ## Use Chrome instead Firefox
 If you prefer Chrome instead Firefox please download the WebDriver matching with your Chrome version and OS from this link: https://chromedriver.chromium.org/downloads.
 Extract the archivie, copy the chromedriver file in this project folder.